 It is super delicious and extremely cheap.
 Go there, thank us later!

 Perhaps you’ll agree once you have a look at the room types:

-It’s important to mention that no events are arranged at Adler.
+It’s important to mention that no events are arranged at Atelier.
 Instead, most guests head to the nearby attractions such as China Town and excellent food court.

 This might be the only downside of the hostel.
 Sometimes you can meet amazing people in your big dorms, at other times you won’t meet any.
 It is a perfect place for couples to relax and digital nomads to get work done.